BODIPY: Derivatives

 The BODIPY core has a rich derivative chemistry due to the high tolerance for substitutions in the pyrrole and aldehyde (or acyl chloride) starting materials.
+Derivatization and functionalization of BODIPY dyes is complicated by the BODIPY core's sensitivity to strongly acidic or strongly basic conditions.
+This pH sensitivity is dependent on what substituents are present at boron.
+Acid-promoted degradation of BODIPY dyes occurs via deboronation of the BODIPY core.

-Hydrogen atoms at the 2 and 6 positions of the cyclic core can be displaced by halogen atoms using succinimide reagents such as NCS, NBS and NIS - which allows for further post-functionalisation through palladium coupling reactions with boronate esters, tin reagents etc.
+Hydrogen atoms at the 2 and 6 positions of the cyclic core can be displaced by halogen atoms using succinimide reagents such as NCS, NBS and NIS - which allows for further post-functionalisation through palladium coupling reactions with boronate esters, tin reagents etc. The α-methyl (positions 3 and 5) of a BODIPY has partial nucleophilic character and can be readily brominated with NBS.

 The two fluorine atoms on the boron atom can be replaced, during or after synthesis, by other strong nucleophilic reagents, such as lithiated alkyne or aryl species, chlorine, methoxy, or a divalent "strap".
 The reaction is catalysed by BBr_{3} or SnCl_{4}.

 Fluorescence

 BODIPY and many of its derivatives have received attention recently for being fluorescent dyes with unique properties.
 They strongly absorb UV-radiation and re-emit it in very narrow frequency spreads, with high quantum yields, mostly at wavelengths below 600 nm.
 They are relatively insensitive to the polarity and pH of their environment and are reasonably stable to physiological conditions.
 Small modifications to their structures enable tuning of their fluorescence characteristics.
 BODIPY dyes are relatively chemically inert.
 Fluorescence is quenched in a solution, which limits application.
 This problem has been handled by synthesizing asymmetric boron complexes and replacing the fluorine groups with phenyl groups.

 The unsubstituted BODIPY has a broad absorption band, from about 420 to 520 nm (peaking at 503 nm) and a broad emission band from about 480 to 580 nm (peaking at 512 nm), with a fluorescence lifetime of 7.2 ns.
 Its fluorescence quantum yield is near 1, greater than that of substituted BODIPY dyes and comparable to those of rhodamine and fluorescein, but fluorescence is lost above 50 °C.

 BODIPY dyes are notable for their uniquely small Stokes shift, high, environment-independent fluorescence quantum yields, often approaching 100% even in water, sharp excitation and emission peaks contributing to overall brightness, and high solubility in many organic solvents.
 The combination of these qualities makes BODIPY fluorophores promising for imaging applications.
 The position of the absorption and emission bands remain almost unchanged in solvents of different polarity as the change of permanent dipole moment upon excitation is small.